The tax implications of redeveloping your property

-But like most things in life, the tax man takes a close interest when it comes to redeveloping your property, so it’s important to get professional advice to ensure you don’t end up with a big tax bill.
+But like most things in life, the Australian Taxation Office (ATO) takes a close interest when it comes to redeveloping your property, so it’s important to get professional advice to ensure you don’t end up with a big tax bill.

 If you sell a property bought on or after 20 September 1985, you are liable for capital gains tax (CGT) on any capital gain you make.
 One bright spot is that you are generally eligible for a full exemption on your CGT liability when you sell your principal place of residence (PPR) if you satisfy the conditions for a main residence exemption.

 Demolish and rebuild

 If you demolish your home and rebuild, the new property will not be subject to CGT provided you occupy the new residence.
 Otherwise, the Australian Tax Office (ATO) may deem the development was for commercial gain and a subsequent sale will be liable for tax as it is viewed as a new dwelling construction.

 You don’t lose your main residence exemption while you are building, as you can elect to treat the vacant land as your PPR from the time the demolished house was last occupied to when you begin living in your new home, provided the gap is not more than four years.

 Be aware though that there is a trap if you sell your newly vacant land as a development site, or subdivide it into vacant lots.
 For the PPR exemption to apply, there must be a dwelling on the land.
 If you demolish and then sell, the main residence exemption will only apply if the sale occurred when there was a dwelling on the land.